 How Intelligent Automation is Changing the Shape of Insurance Industry in Digital Age

 According to McKinsey Global Institute report, 2017, there is 43% of automation potential for Insurance and Finance industries.
-By 2025, up to 25% of task force in the insurance industry may be consolidated or replaced, especially in Operations and Administrative Support.
+By 2025, up to 25% of the task force in the insurance industry may be consolidated or replaced, especially in Operations and Administrative Support.
 The insurance industry is now aggressively looking at use cases for intelligent automation as AI, Machine Learning & Cognitive tools are merged with Robotic Process Automation (RPA) to bring efficiencies into existing processes and reduce operational costs.

-Challenges and Opportunities in Insurance Industry
+Challenges and Opportunities in the Insurance Industry

 Traditionally, premiums paid by customers were being invested by the insurance companies into a number of financial instruments to get good returns.
-However, in today’s low interest rate scenario, this source of income has dried up.
+However, in today’s low-interest rate scenario, this source of income has dried up.